livewire/docs/pages/triggering_actions.md

-# Event Actions
+# Triggering Actions

 Livewire currently offers a handful of directives to make listening to browser events trivial.
-The common format for all of them is: `wire:[event]="[action]"`.
+The common format for all of them is: `wire:[native event]="[action]"`.

 Here are some common events you may need to listen for: